exponea/exponea-android-sdk/Documentation/PUSH.md

   2. Click **Cloud Messaging** , then click the provided tutorial link **Set Up Cloud Messaging**.
   3. Click the **Connect** button to Firebase button to connect to Firebase and add the necessary code to your app.
   4. Click the **Add FCM to your App** button to allow `gradle` add needed dependencies for you
   5. That's it!
-You're good to go, checkout [Firebase Docs](https://firebase.google.com/docs/android/setup?authuser=0) if you have any questions
+You're good to go, check out [Firebase Docs](https://firebase.google.com/docs/android/setup?authuser=0) if you have any questions

 #### Manually add Firebase
   1. Open you Project and navigate to `Project overview -> Project Settings`